Students Urge Govt To Include AIOU In PM Laptop Scheme - UrduPoint

 The students term the non-inclusion decision as totally injustice as it would have affect on hundreds of students particularly Ph.D and Mphil in various disciplines who were carrying forward their education as per other public sector universities.

-"AIOU is the only university in Pakistan which was included in the top 25 universities of the world," said Ambreen Iqbal an Mphil scholar told APP here that.
+"AIOU is the only university in Pakistan which was included in the top 25 universities of the world," said Ambreen Iqbal an Mphil scholar while talking to APP.

 Ambreen said that since she and her fellows belong to middle-class families so could not afford to buy laptops for research work adding that the exclusion of AIOU University from PM laptop scheme, dashed down their hopes to get a laptop.